-VoIP Fraud Protection Tools and Best Practice information:
+VoIP Fraud Tools and Best Practice information to help mitigate risk:

-The following tools are in place within the VoiceHost customer control panel to try and help protect against fraudulent calls, however, this does not guarantee to stop calls placed by IP phones or PBX systems that are not authorised, not expected, not within normal calling patterns, or placed by compromised deployments to high-value destinations.
+The following tools are in place within the VoiceHost customer control panel to try and help reduce your exposure to fraudulent calls, however, we cannot guarantee to stop calls placed by IP phones or PBX systems that are not authorised, not expected, not within normal calling patterns, or placed by compromised deployments to high-value destinations.
 As such, this is a guide with recommendations for secure deployment and features that may be configured from within the customer control panel and the reseller portal.

 Hosted Voice Platform: